-Emerging Roles of the Host Immune Contexture and Microenvironment in the Early Pathogenesis of Lung CancerSubmit Manuscript no this topic Topic Articles: 0
+Emerging Roles of the Host Immune Contexture and Microenvironment in the Early Pathogenesis of Lung CancerSubmit Manuscript on this topic

 The dynamic relationship between tumor cells and immune microenvironment plays key roles in lung cancer pathogenesis.
 This interplay often involves failure of deployment of cytotoxic T-cell lymphocytes (CTLs) that can target tumor cells, and induction of a pro-tumor/immune-suppressive inflammatory microenvironment.
 Tumor-promoting inflammation is a major hallmark of lung cancer.
 Mutant (transformed) lung epithelial cells produce various cytokines and chemokines that attract leukocytes.